fommil/fpmortals/manuscript/complete.md

 ### Parallel Interpretation

-Marking something as suitable for parallel execution does not guarantee that it will be executed in parallel: that is the responsibility of the handler.
+Marking something as suitable for parallel execution does not guarantee that it will be executed in parallel: that is the responsibility of the implementation.
 Not to state the obvious: parallel execution is supported by `Future`, but not `Id`.

-Of course, we need to be careful when implementing handlers such that they can perform operations safely in parallel, perhaps requiring protecting internal state with concurrency locks or actors.
+Of course, we need to be careful when implementing algebras such that they can perform operations safely in parallel, perhaps requiring protecting internal state with concurrency locks or actors.

 ## Summary

-1.  *algebras* define the interface between systems, implemented by *handlers*.
+1.  *algebras* define the interface between systems.
 2.  *modules* define pure logic and depend on algebras and other modules.
-3.  modules are *interpreted* by handlers
-4. Test handlers can mock out the side-effecting parts of the system with trivial implementations, enabling a high level of test coverage for the business logic.
+3. Test implementations can mock out the side-effecting parts of the system, enabling a high level of test coverage for the business logic.
-5.  algebraic methods can be performed in parallel by taking their product or traversing sequences (caveat emptor, revisited later).
+4.  algebraic methods can be performed in parallel by taking their product or traversing sequences (caveat emptor, revisited later).